khanhninhnguyen/PMLSeg/Examples.md/Example1.md

 <img src="../Examples.md/Example1_files/figure-markdown_strict/unnamed-chunk-9-1.png" width="100%" />

-Validated change-points are inducated by a filled triangle at the bottom line.
+Validated change-points are indicated by a filled triangle at the bottom line.

 ### 5. Further explore the sensitivity of segmentation results to signal and noise parameters